neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 ("pseudo" because neither the OpenMC or solid model have any notion of time as a state variable).

+!listing /tutorials/gas_compact/solid.i
+  start=Executioner
+  end=UserObjects

 Finally, for additional postprocessing we use a [NearestPointLayeredAverage](https://mooseframework.inl.gov/source/userobject/NearestPointLayeredAverage.html) user object to perform averages in the $x$-$y$ plane in 30 equal-size layers oriented in the $z$ direction.
+We separate the average by blocks in order to compute separate averages for fuel and graphite temperatures.
-The layer-wise averages are then exported to the CSV output (in vector postprocessor form) by using two [SpatialUserObjectVectorPostprocessors](https://mooseframework.inl.gov/source/vectorpostprocessors/SpatialUserObjectVectorPostprocessor.html).
+The layer-wise averages are then exported to the
+CSV output (in vector postprocessor form) by using two [SpatialUserObjectVectorPostprocessors](https://mooseframework.inl.gov/source/vectorpostprocessors/SpatialUserObjectVectorPostprocessor.html).
+Note that these user objects are strictly for visualization and generating the plot in [temperature_axial] - temperatures sent to OpenMC will be taken from the `T` variable.

+!listing /tutorials/gas_compact/openmc.i
+  start=UserObjects
+  end=Executioner

 ### Neutronics Input Files
   id=neutronics_files